K–12 education in the United States: Transportation

 School start times are computed with busing in mind.
 There are often three start times: for elementary, for middle and junior high school, and for high school.
 One school district computed its cost per bus (without the driver) at $20,575 annually.
 It assumed a model where the average driver drove 80 miles per day.
 A driver was presumed to cost $.62 per mile (1.6 km).
 Elementary schools started at 7:30 am, middle schools and junior high school started at 8:30, and high schools at 8:15.
 While elementary school started earlier, they also finish earlier, at 2:30 pm, middle schools at 3:30, and high schools at 3:20.
 All school districts establish their own times and means of transportation within guidelines set by their own states.

 Grade placement

 Schools use several methods to determine grade placement.
 One method involves placing students in a grade based on a child's birthday.
 Cut-off dates based on the child's birthday determine placement in either a higher or lower grade level.
 For example, if the school's cut-off date is September 1, and an incoming student's birthday is August 2, then this student would be placed in a higher grade level.
 If the student is in high school, this could mean that the student gets placed in 11th grade instead of 10th because of their birthday.
 The content each grade aligns with age and academic goals for the expected age of the students.
-Generally a student is expected to advance a grade each year K–12; however, if a student under-performs, they may retake that grade.
+Generally a student is expected to advance a grade each year K–12; however, if a student under-performs, they may retake that grade, while students who perform at a level beyond their next-higher grade may advance by two grades instead of one.